No Tricks, All Treats: 5 Scary-Good Halloween Dog Treat Recipes

 How Many Treats Can a Dog Have Per Day?

-As you would with any other treat, serve your pooch a small amount.
+As you would with any other treat, serve your dog a small amount.
 Treats should only constitute a small percentage of your pet’s daily dog food.
 We’re talking no more than 10 percent of your pet’s daily diet (and if your pet is overweight, even less than that).

 For example, if your pet needs 600 calories per day, they should get no more than 60 calories from treats.
 Feeding too many treats can lead to nutrient deficiencies.